cookkkie/aiomeasures/README.rst

 ============

 This library allows you to send metrics to your Datadog server.
-This works on Python >= 3.3 and relies or asyncio.
+This works on Python >= 3.3 and relies on asyncio.

 Installation::